-Today, the growing economic strength of allies and partners has enabled them to step up, as demonstrated by the 74 nations and international organizations participating in the Defeat-ISIS campaign, and again in the 41 nations standing shoulder-to-shoulder in NATO's Resolute Support Mission in Afghanistan.
-This year, every NATO ally has increased their defense spending, and 15 NATO allies are also increasing their defense budgets as a share of gross domestic product, giving credence to the value of democracies standing together.
+Today, the growing economic strength of allies and partners has enabled them to step up, as demonstrated by the 74 nations and international organizations participating in the

+Defeat-ISIS campaign, and again in the 41 nations standing shoulder-to-shoulder in NATO's Resolute Support Mission in Afghanistan.
+15 NATO allies are also increasing their defense budgets as a share of gross domestic product, giving credence to the value of democracies standing together.
 Our Pacific partners are also doing so.